CSC 234 Data Visualization

 the concepts discussed in class.
 Projects are due at the

 of class on the day it is due.
-You must turn in both
+You must upload to Nexus both

 your code and a set of image files (png, jpg, etc.) showing your visualizations.